TheOdinProject/curriculum/foundations/installations/setting_up_git.md

    ls ~/.ssh/id_ed25519.pub
    ```

    If a message appears in the console containing the text "No such file or directory", then you do not yet have an Ed25519 SSH key, and you will need to create one.
-If no such message has appeared in the console output, you can proceed to step 2.5.
+If no such message has appeared in the console output, you can proceed straight to the next step.

    To create a new SSH key, run the following command inside your terminal.